A world-class institute of changemakers in the deaf and signing community.

-Eligibility criteria for Federal financial aid is determined by the US Department of Education.
+Eligibility criteria for Federal financial aid are determined by the US Department of Education.
 Click here for a detailed list of criteria required to qualify for Federal financial aid.

 Most of Gallaudet's financial aid programs require that you demonstrate "financial need."
 Financial need is the difference between the estimated cost to attend Gallaudet for an academic year and the amount that a student and his or her parents together are expected to contribute from their resources (the result of your FAFSA application).
 Following is an example of how it works:

 The purpose of financial aid is to assist in covering your Educational Costs.
 These costs include tuition, fees, room, board, transportation, and an average allowance for personal expenses.
 Financial aid is NOT intended to meet all of your living costs, and students must be prepared to meet their own non-educational living needs when they attend.
-The average financial aid cost of attendance* for 2016-2017 is $XXXX for Undergraduate students and $XXXX for Graduate students.
+The average financial aid cost of attendance* for 2018-2019 is $38,238 for Undergraduate students and $45,106 for Graduate students.
 Your financial aid from ALL sources cannot exceed this amount.

-Expected Family Contributions (EFC) are calculated by the FAFSA information that is reported by the applicant and his/her parents (if student is determined dependent).
+Expected Family Contributions (EFC) is calculated by the FAFSA information that is reported by the applicant and his/her parents (if the student is determined dependent).
 This figure represents the family's financial responsibility toward meeting the total Cost of Attendance (see above section).
-The difference between the cost of education and family contribution is the maximum amount that a student may receive in need based financial aid from all sources.
-Financial aid does not dictate how the family contribution is used (whether toward direct charges or non-direct expenses); but it does have to assume that the contribution will be made.
-Financial aid will not be awarded beyond the financial need amount, and should aid be received in excess of the financial need figure, reductions/cancellations in financial aid awarded by the Financial Aid Office will have to be made.
+The difference between the cost of education and family contribution is the maximum amount that a student may receive in need-based financial aid from all sources.
+Financial aid does not dictate how the family contribution is used (whether toward direct charges or non-direct expenses), but it does have to assume that the contribution will be made.
+Financial aid will not be awarded beyond the financial need amount and should aid be received in excess of the financial need figure, reductions/cancellations in financial aid awarded by the Financial Aid Office will have to be made.
 For information, link to Financial Aid Awards.
 Students/Parents who need assistance in meeting this family contribution amount may apply for Unsubsidized Stafford or PLUS Loans (if otherwise eligible).